 Using scholarly sources is an expected part of your academic course work because these sources are credible and authoritative; they are written by academically recognized experts.
 These types of sources will help you produce quality papers and presentations.

-You are now a part of the scholarly community and part of the scholarly conversation.
+You are now a part of the scholarly community and need to join the scholarly conversation.
 Here is how it works and why these sources are important:

 Creating Pathways to Discovery